 BRCA1 and BRCA2 mutations can put you at a lifetime risk for several cancers.
 For women, this includes breast, ovarian, fallopian tube, and peritoneal (lining of abdominal, uterus, bladder, and rectum) cancer.
 Of these cancers, breast and ovarian cancer are the most prevalent for women with BRCA mutations.

-Men who carry the BRCA2 gene mutation are also at an increased risk for aggressive prostate cancers and male breast cancer.
-There is moderate increase in risk for melanoma and pancreatic cancer irrespective of gender.
+Men who carry the BRCA2 gene mutation are also at an increased risk of aggressive prostate cancers and male breast cancer.
+There is moderate increase in risk for melanoma and pancreatic cancer irrespective of sex.

 Should I seek genetic counseling and testing?

-The need for genetic counseling depends on several factors.
-The indications for genetic counseling and testing are ever-expanding.
+Whether or not you need genetic counseling depends on several factors.
 Currently, there are a number of targeted cancer treatments that rely on genetic test results.
 For individuals without cancer, your family history of cancers or positive genetic test results for BRCA mutations 1 or 2 would prompt testing.
 This information will allow doctors to determine your risk through screening.

 If a family member had one of the mutated BRCA genes and was diagnosed with cancer, when should I be tested?